USTC FLICAR: A Sensors Fusion Dataset of LiDAR-Inertial-Camera for Heavy-duty Autonomous Aerial Work Robots: Introduction

 The NTU VIRAL dataset \cite{nguyen2022ntu} chose the first option by equipping a larger UAV with two Ouster 16-beam 3D LiDARs, two cameras, and an IMU.
 It is the pioneer in applying LiDARs to drone scenarios.

 The second option, which may seem like a fantasy, is the approach taken in the USTC FLICAR dataset.
 The USTC FLICAR dataset plans to extend the typical autonomous driving sensor suite to aerial scenes, with a large multi-sensor platform that includes four LiDARs (one Ouster 128-beam, two Velodyne 32-beam, one MEMS LiDAR), seven cameras (two stereo pairs), and three IMUs/INS.
 If we choose the first option like NTU VIRAL, only a few very expensive large drones, similar in size to helicopters, may have enough carrying capacity.
-However, it is nearly impossible and highly dangerous to fly such large aircraft equipped with a working robot at ultra low altitudes (below 50m) in cities for aerial operations and data collection, due to current regulations and safety concerns.
+However, it is nearly impossible and highly dangerous to fly such large aircraft equipped with a working robot at ultra-low altitudes (below 50m) in cities for aerial operations and data collection, due to current regulations and safety concerns.
 Luckily, we found the bucket truck.

-Bucket truck is a type of construction machinery with high retention rate and are widely used in aerial work.
-The large machineries in various aerial work scenarios in Figure~\ref{F1} are bucket trucks.
+A Bucket truck is a type of construction machinery with a high retention rate and is widely used in aerial work.
+The large pieces of machinery in various aerial work scenarios in Figure~\ref{F1} are bucket trucks.
 They are heavy-duty construction vehicles equipped with an extendable hydraulic arm that carries a large bucket to elevate workers to elevated or inaccessible areas.
-These trucks have a strong payload capacity of around 200kg and can reach any target position in their 3D work space through arm extension and joint rotation.
-With the help of a bucket truck, it is feasible to allow a heavy multisensor perception platform for autonomous driving to perform flexible 3D motion within a certain range in the air.
+These trucks have a strong payload capacity of around 200kg and can reach any target position in their 3D workspace through arm extension and joint rotation.
+With the help of a bucket truck, it is feasible to allow a heavy multi-sensor perception platform for autonomous driving to perform flexible 3D motion within a certain range in the air.
 With current technology, we cannot make a car fly, but we can start by making its sensing part fly.